 *Usually involves a process guided by a neutral third party, though the parties may negotiate independently.

 To resolve conflict, the parties must communicate.
-Needs and desires must be identified, and their relative I’m part p.
+Needs and desires must be identified.
 Unless the parties are going to turn the decision over to a judge or arbitrator, the parties must make concessions.
 While continuing aggression is often an outgrowth of conflict, its resolution requires dialogue, understanding, and some degree of bargaining.

 Conflict is inevitable.
 How we respond to that conflict is up to us.
 Gupta and Uike define conflict management as minimizing conflict’s negative consequences while maximizing its benefits.
 They also emphasize the ability to deal with conflicts fairly and competently.
 Other writers note the need to prevent simmering conflict from becoming a problematic dispute-Others include conflict resolution, but this author views conflict management as a distinct process.